-- b) As part of any site analysis, the proposed subdivision must demonstrate its integration with the natural and physical features of the site including, but not limited to: - i) Slope and orientation of land ii) Opportunities for solar and daylight access to dwellings (if applicable)
+b) As part of any site analysis, the proposed subdivision must demonstrate its integration with the natural and physical features of the site including, but not limited to:

+i) Slope and orientation of land

 The site has limited relief or slope.
 The limited slope presents no constraint to the proposed subdivision or future development of subdivided lands.